vinckr/site/content/blog/quotes.md

 title: Quotes
 ---

-I don't fully endorse, believe in, or live by the content of these quotes, I find them worthy to collect and share.
+I don't fully endorse, believe in, or live by these quotes.
+I think they are worthy to collect and share with you.
 Some are statements made by famous people, others were found in random places on the internet.
-(Attribution added where I am somewhat certain.)
+Attribution added where I am somewhat certain, let me know if something is wrong.

+> Free from desire, you realize the mystery.
+> Caught in desire, you see only the manifestations.
+> Yet mystery and manifestations arise from the same source.
+This source is called darkness.
+> Darkness within darkness.
+The gateway to all understanding. - [Laozi](https://en.wikipedia.org/wiki/Laozi)

 > "The possible has been tried and failed.
 Now it's time to try the impossible." - [Sun Ra](https://en.wikipedia.org/wiki/Sun_Ra)